Beyond the Classroom

 Ana Baer Carrillo

-Ana Baer Carrillo is a Mexican-American video-choreographer living in the US since 2000.
+Ana Baer Carrillo is a Mexican American video-choreographer living in the US since 2000.
+Internationally active since 1990, her work has been produced in America, Asia and Europe by dance, film and screendance festivals, as well as by galleries, museums ,and institutions of higher education.
+In 2014 she co-founded WECreate Productions with Heike Salzer to further explore themes of identity, the body, and site-specificity through artistic collaboration.
 The international scope of her presentations, the diversity of the forms in which she works, and her frequent practice of collaboration are evidence of her twenty-first century, transitional, interdisciplinary contributions to the Arts.
-Baer Carrillo works across several discrete fields and genres, maintaining a clear dance-centric conceptual line in her research agenda.
+Currently on faculty at Texas State University, Baer Carrillo works across several discrete fields and genres, maintaining a clear dance-centric conceptual line in her research agenda.
+She serves as Artistic co-director and Vice-Chair of the Board of Directors for Sans Souci Festival of Dance Cinema since 2004.